wyfo/apischema/docs/index.md

 - stay as close as possible to the standard library (dataclasses, typing, etc.) to be as accessible as possible — as a consequence do not need plugins for editor/linter/etc.;
 - be additive and tunable, be able to work with user own types (ORM, etc.) as well as foreign libraries ones; do not need a PR for handling new types like `bson.ObjectId`, avoid subclassing;
-- avoid dynamic things like using string for attribute name.
+- avoid dynamic things like using string for attribute name;
+- support *GraphQL*.

 No known alternative achieves that.